masc-ucsc/docs/docs/pyrope/07b-structtype.md

   define the same final field with different non-`nil` values.

-* `(...t1, ...t2)` inserts in-place, triggers a compile error if the same visible field appears in both tuples and it is defined in both.
+* `(...t1, ...t2)` inserts in-place (TBD: not yet implemented).
+Like `++`, it
+  triggers a compile error if the same visible field is defined in both tuples.
   Private fields (leading underscore) are privatized and hence do not trigger overload failure.